Nominee representative director services for Japanese KK companies

 • Enables enforceable corporate governance.

-• Avoids the need to make an inexperienced employee legally responsible for your Japanese company.
+• Avoids the need to make an inexperienced or little-known employee legally responsible for your Japanese company.

 • The relationship can be ended at any time, without cause or any damaging legal conflict, simply by giving 30-days notice.